Network-Optimised Spiking Neural Network for Event-Driven Networking: Equilibrium and stability: detailed derivations

 the slope

 is nonnegative and bounded on $[0,1]$, with $\max_{v\in[0,1]} f'_{\mathrm{sat}}(v) \le \tfrac{3\sqrt{3}}{8}\tfrac{\alpha}{\sqrt{\kappa}}$.
 If

-then $F$ is strictly increasing on $[0,1]$ and has at most one root there.
+then $F$ is strictly decreasing on $[0,1]$ and has at most one root there.
 If in addition $F(0)\,F(1)\le 0$, a unique $v_i^*\in[0,1]$ exists.
 Condition \eqref{eq:eq_monotone_cond} is met whenever

-which is the small-signal service-dominance requirement: linear damping $\lambda+\chi+\tfrac{ab}{a+\mu}$ must exceed the maximal small-signal excitability slope.
+which is the small-signal service-dominance requirement: linear damping $\lambda+\chi+\tfrac{ab}{a+\mu}$ must dominate the maximal small-signal excitability slope (offsetting any positive linear gain $\beta$).

 \paragraph{Networking interpretation.} Equation \eqref{eq:equilibrium_f1} balances offered load against service and damping.
-The term $I_i^*$ aggregates graph-local arrivals and policy weights; $L$ collects all linear drains.
+The term $I_i^*$ aggregates graph-local arrivals and policy weights; $L$ collects all linear contributions.
 The sensitivity to slowly varying load follows by implicit differentiation:

-Hence the DC gain is stable and interpretable.
-It shrinks as saturation increases $\,(\kappa\uparrow)$ or as service and damping increase $\,(\lambda,\chi,ab/(a+\mu)\uparrow)$, which matches the operational goal of keeping the queue operating point insensitive to modest load drift.
+Hence the DC gain is well-defined.
+Under the monotonicity condition \eqref{eq:eq_monotone_cond}, the denominator is strictly negative on $[0,1]$, so $\partial v_i^*/\partial I_i^*>0$ as expected: increasing offered load increases the operating queue level.
+The gain shrinks as saturation strengthens $\,(\kappa\uparrow)$ or as service and damping increase $\,(\lambda,\chi,ab/(a+\mu)\uparrow)$, matching the operational goal of keeping the operating point insensitive to modest load drift.